-Symptom n Possible solution Wireless keyboard or mouse does • Ensure that you are using the wireless keyboard or wireless mouse within range of the receiver, approximately 10 meters (32 feet) for normal use, and within 30 cm (12 inches) during initial setup or for re-synchronization. not work or is not detected. • Ensure that the mouse is not in Suspend mode, which occurs after 20 minutes of inactivity.
-Click the left mouse button to reactivate it. • Replace the batteries in the keyboard and mouse. • Re-synchronize the keyboard and mouse to the receiver using the following steps.
+Symptom Possible solution Wireless keyboard or mouse does Ensure that you are using the wireless keyboard or wireless mouse within range of the receiver, approximately 10 meters (32 feet) for normal use, and within 30 cm (12 inches) during initial setup or for re-synchronization. not work or is not detected. • Ensure that the mouse is not in Suspend mode, which occurs after 20 minutes of inactivity.
+Tap the left mouse button to reactivate it. • Replace the batteries in the keyboard and mouse. • Re-synchronize the keyboard and mouse to the receiver using the following steps.
+The receiver, wireless keyboard, and wireless mouse shown in the following illustrations are examples; your models might vary.